 The New Year’s resolutions you’ve set for yourself may be neatly lined up in a list sitting on your desk, but have you thought about what resolutions you want to set for your business, too?
 While personal resolutions are far more common than business ones, there’s no reason you can’t take the start of a fresh year as an opportunity to go over the items you hope to accomplish in your company during the upcoming year.
 Whether you want to incorporate a new clover POS system or offer more merchant services career opportunities to job seekers in your area, having the list handy can help you stay centered and focused.
-Check out some of the smartest business resolutions to consider making this next year.
+Check out some of the smartest New Years Resolutions For Small Businesses to consider making this next year.

 Upgrade Your Old or Outdated Pieces of Technology